MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 For example, encode `<script name>` as `&lt;script name&gt;`

-## Flavors
+## Markdown flavors

-The docs.microsoft.com site backend uses Open Publishing Services (OPS) which supports [CommonMark](https://commonmark.org/) compliant markdown parsed through [Markdig](https://github.com/lunet-io/markdig) and also supports [DocFX Flavored Markdown (DFM)](https://dotnet.github.io/docfx/).
-These markdown flavors are mostly compatible with [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), as most docs are stored in GitHub and can be edited there.
+The docs.microsoft.com site backend uses Open Publishing Services (OPS) which supports [CommonMark](https://commonmark.org/) compliant markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
+This markdown flavor is mostly compatible with [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), as most docs are stored in GitHub and can be edited there.
 Additional functionality is added through Markdown extensions.

 ## See also: